 UPDATE --July-2018 Original instruction was installing postgresql-server-9.2.
 Atlassian has dropped support for v9.2 for newer versions.
 The post updated to install Postgresql-server v9.6 instead.
 If you have followed original post, and now want to update your database server to the latest, you can follow this post: How to upgrade Postgresql server to v9.6

 Update 2018-03-06: I created a script that will do all the steps described on this page and the second part on this page in one place in much easier way.
 You can download it from github.

 Up until now I always have used Mysql server for Confluence instances.
 PostgreSQL is Atlassian preferred database for Confluence and their other products.
 So I will go through installation steps for this configuration.
 I already have a fresh minimal Centos 7 installation.

-In this post I will go through the full fresh installation of Atlassian on Centos7.
-I have fresh Centos installation which I will dedicate it to Bitbucket server.
-I will also use PostgreSQL as database.
-Atlassian has a guide for this but it is very generic to cover all possible combinations and doesn’t go into the details of installation and configuration of database.
-This post will have all you need to know on how to install Atlassian Bitbucket on Centos 7 in one place.
+Atlassian has a guide for this but it is generic covering all possible combinations and for this specific installation one need to jump between various pages.
+This post will have all you need to know on how to install Atlassian Confluence on Centos 7 in one place.